In COVID-19 milestone for West, Britain starts mass vaccination

 “It’s the best early birthday present I could wish for because it means I can finally look forward to spending time with my family and friends in the new year after being on my own for most of (this) year,” she said.

-Pfizer got another boost when the U.S. regulator’s staff raised no new safety or efficacy issues.
+Pfizer received another boost when the U.S. regulator’s staff raised no new safety or efficacy issues.

 The launch of the vaccine, one of three shots that have reported successful results from large trials, will stir hope that the world may be turning a corner in the fight against a pandemic that has killed more than 1.5 million people.